hartwork/jawanndenn/README.rst

       --max-polls COUNT     Maximum number of polls total (default: 1000) --max-votes-per-poll COUNT
                             Maximum number of votes per poll (default: 40)

+    data export arguments:
+      --dumpdata            Dump a JSON export of the database to standard output, then quit.
+      --first-poll NUMBER   Lowest primary key to use for poll objects (default:
+                            1)
+      --first-poll-option NUMBER
+                            Lowest primary key to use for poll option objects (default: 1)
+      --first-ballot NUMBER
+                            Lowest primary key to use for ballot objects (default:
+                            1)
+      --first-vote NUMBER   Lowest primary key to use for vote objects (default:
+                            1)

 Goals